markjaquith/Alfred-Silent-Mention/README.md

 ## Installation
 1. Have [Alfred][alfred] installed.
 2. Have the [Alfred Powerpack][powerpack] installed.
-3. [Download the Silent Mention workflow file][download], and doubleclick it to add it to Alfred.
+3. [Download the Silent Mention workflow file][download], and double-click it to add it to Alfred.
 4. Customize the keyword if you want (default is `silent`).

 ## Usage